 Customer Experience Over the Telephone

-This training is about how to consistently deliver friendly and personable interactions over the telephone.
-Myra introduces 4 elements of the perfect call opening, walks your people through the best way to place customers on hold and she demonstrates how to end calls on a positive note.
+Our engaging customer service training with your employees focuses on the soft elements of service – the sound, flow, and feel, so that your employees go back to work fully prepared and inspired to express the soul of This training is about how to deliver friendly and personable interactions over the telephone consistently.
+Myra introduces four elements of the perfect call opening, walks your people through the best way to place customers on hold, and she demonstrates how to end calls on a positive note.

-- 4 key elements of the perfect call opening – an opening that sets the tone for a friendly interaction
+- Four critical elements of the perfect call opening – an opening that sets the tone for a friendly interaction

-- How to welcome a caller to the phone interaction in a manner similar to welcoming a guest into your home
+- How to welcome a caller to the phone interaction like welcoming a guest into your home

-- Why you shouldn’t ask probing questions prior to using a “lead-in”
+- Why you shouldn’t ask probing questions before using a “lead-in.”

 - How to place callers on hold in the friendliest way possible

-- A 3-step way to give your customers a fond farewell so that you end the call on positive note
+- A 3-step approach to give your customers a fond farewell so that you end the call on a positive note

 “I have attended many customer service trainings and I have worked in customer relations for many years.
 Today I learned more in a few hours than I ever could have imagined!
 And the way Myra presented the information was wonderful.”